Articles of Incorporation and Rules

 4. When a director or auditor notifies all directors and auditors of matters that should be reported to the board of directors, there is no need for them to report such matters to the board of directors

-(Minutes of Board of Directors Meetings)
+(Minutes of Board Meetings)

 2. If the minutes of the meeting set forth in the preceding paragraph are prepared as electronic records, the directors and auditors in attendance must sign them electronically

-(Keeping of Articles of Incorporation, etc.)
+(Keeping of Articles of Association, etc.)

 • articles of incorporation